 There always seem to be a million and one things to think about when it comes to removals.
-As well as the actual physical process of packing and moving furniture into and out of the van, you have to remember to cancel utilities, phone in with meter readings, notify insurance companies, banks and any other relevant financial organisations.
+As well as the actual physical process of packing and moving furniture into and out of the van (and gas and electricity), you have to remember to cancel utilities, phone in with meter readings, notify insurance companies, banks and any other relevant financial organisations.
 When there are animals involved, the situation can become even more complicated.

 Before the Move

 It is absolutely vital to find a removal company that will transport animals – unless you are fortunate enough to have a large car that will fit them in, along with the vacuum cleaner, mop and bucket, flasks, food and family that all have to be ready to hand!

 Once you have secured the services of a reliable and pet-friendly removal company, it is important to plan for the actual moving day.
 Animals are creatures of habit and they will realise that change is in the air as soon as you start packing the boxes.
 Keep to their normal routine as far as possible in the days leading up to the removal, especially when it comes to having familiar items such as beds and toys around.